 What if I imported the goods to the Czech Republic before registering for VAT?

 I am not a Czech tax resident, although I do pay tax in the Czech Republic.
 Do I need to submit a zero-VAT report for those months where I do not have any sales subject to VAT?

 Does a non-resident have to submit a kontrolní hlášení VAT report?

 If I sell a product not to an individual, but to a legal entity in another EU country, will this sale be subject to VAT in the Czech Republic?
 Does an additional VAT report have to be submitted?

 Can I reimburse VAT on an invoice for advertising services provided by a Czech VAT payer?

 You may require:

-- Accounting services for your company from 500 CZK/ 20 EURO / a month
+- E-commerce accounting services for your company from 500 CZK/ 20 EURO / a month

 - Tax advisory for e-commerce – from 1,500 CZK / 65 EURO a month